flegaspi700/AI-Learning-Journey/README.md

 # AI-Learning-Journey
 A curated portfolio showcasing my journey in artificial intelligence and machine learning.
 This repository contains a collection of projects demonstrating my skills in areas like natural language processing, computer vision, and data analysis.

-## Recent Activities (as of 2025-09-03)
+## Recent Activities (as of 2025-09-04)
-- **Initiated the `006_Tuberculosis_Detection` project.**
+- **Conducted a comparative analysis of multiple models for the `006_Tuberculosis_Detection` project**, including a custom CNN, Transfer Learning (`MobileNetV2`, `ResNet50`), and Fine-Tuning.
-- Built a complete, end-to-end image classification pipeline from scratch, including data preprocessing, augmentation, model building (CNN), training, and a comprehensive evaluation (Accuracy, Confusion Matrix, Classification Report, ROC/AUC).
+- **Centralized all experiments** into a single, well-structured notebook for reproducibility and clear comparison.
-- Established a baseline model performance (AUC: 0.52), which highlights the challenges of working with small datasets and provides a clear motivation for using Transfer Learning next.
+- **Analyzed model shortcomings** and formulated a strategic plan for the next iteration, focusing on `EfficientNet` and advanced training callbacks.

 ## Projects